Sultan ul Sabireen Hazrat Sakhi Sultan

 Since childhood Pir Abdul Ghafoor Shah was completely inclined towards religion.
 Till the age of eighteen years he had acquired almost entire religious education.
 Even then his soul was restless and his urge to find the Divine reality was increasing day by day.
 At last, at the age of twenty-five years he had the privilege of seeing the Holy Prophet, Sultan Bahoo and Shaikh Abdul Qadir Jilani in dream.
 Thereby, the Holy Prophet ordered him, “You have been chosen for entrusting the Trust of Faqr.
 So, go to Ahmedpur East where Sayyid Abdullah Shah is waiting for you”.
 On waking up he immediately set on journey to Ahmadpur East as per given orders.

 Pir Mohammad Abdul Ghafoor Shah finally reached Ahmadpur East in 1851.
-There, he took oath of allegiance upon the hands of Sayyid Abdullah Shah and started serving him wholeheartedly.
-Thereafter, he remained in his service for about 9 years.
+There, he took oath of allegiance upon the hand of Sayyid Abdullah Shah and started serving him wholeheartedly.
+Thereafter, he remained in his service for about nine years.
 Under the guidance of Sayyid Abdullah Shah he ultimately reached the extremities of Faqr.
 Hence, Sayyid Abdullah Shah, before his death in 1860, passed on heritage of Faqr to Pir Abdul Ghafoor Shah at the shrine of Sultan Bahoo.

 BENEFICENCE OF ISM-E-ALLAH ZAAT